 Limit on Number of Transfer Credits.
-The

-schools of the university allow no more than 70 semester hours or 105 quarter credits to be transferred from community colleges (two-year) and applied on a baccalaureate degree, unless more is approved by the dean as part of a planned professional program.
+The schools of the university allow no more than 70 semester hours to be transferred from community colleges (two-year) and applied on a baccalaureate degree, unless more is approved by the dean as part of a planned professional program.
 Requests for transfer of credits must be made at the time of admission to the university, or at the time when a change of program is filed.

-Only 10 transfer credits, including correspondence credits, may be applied on the last 55 credits of a degree program.
+Only 6 transfer credits, including correspondence credits, may be applied on the last 36 semester credits of a degree program.
 Individual schools and programs may have other limitations on credits which may be transferred.